anantzoid/BEGAN-pytorch/README.md

 ```
     python main.py --cuda --base_path . --load_step <saved epoch to load> --train 0
 ```
-5. To use any pretrained models, just plug in `--load step trained_models/<model_name>` in the above step
+5. To use any pretrained models, just plug in `--base_path trained_models --model_name 128 --load step 208000` in the above step for model trained on 128x128 images.

 ### Results